Building A Budget With Allocations - All Flexibility Levels

 Principals of schools with PK programs must ensure there is at least one additional school-based staff member available to support PK classrooms when one of the classroom teachers or aides takes a break.
 Principals are encouraged to use the ECE or ELC weight to budget for a PK floater aide position in order to ensure that PK classrooms are appropriately supervised at all times.

-For increased instructional development, Principals may consider hiring an early childhood instructional coach, rather than using the centralized early childhood education (ECE) coaching program, provided that the coach has early childhood instructional expertise.
+For increased instructional development, Principals may consider hiring an Early Childhood Instructional Coach, rather than using the centralized ECE coaching program, provided that the coach has early childhood instructional expertise.
+Also, principals may hire Relay residents as ECE aides.

-- Manipulatives; blocks; puzzles; books
+- Age-appropriate books

 The DCPS Early Childhood Education Division (ECED) provides a variety of centrally-funded supports to ensure high-quality early childhood programming in schools.
 The supports are differentiated to provide a baseline level of ECE support to all schools and to target the most robust supports to schools serving young children furthest from opportunity.
 The centrally funded supports include the following:

-- Family Support – ECED has a team of Family Service Specialists who are assigned to Title 1 schools.
+- Family Support – ECED has a team of Family Service Specialists who are assigned to Title I schools.
 These specialists work closely with the school-based team to support families of DCPS’ youngest learners as they acclimate to the school environment, advocate for their children, and support their children’s learning at home.
-These specialists support schools and families through the provision of family services that include case management, family workshops, and additional parent engagement activities.
-They also serve on the school-based attendance team and partner closely with school-based social work or social-emotional learning (SEL) staff.

-- GOLD – ECED is responsible for the contract for the Teaching Strategies GOLD, the online assessment system used in PK classrooms.
+- GOLD – ECED is responsible for the contract for Teaching Strategies GOLD, the online assessment system used in PK classrooms.
 ECED also provides GOLD training.

 - Cheryl Ohlson, Deputy Chief, Early Childhood Education – Cheryl.Ohlson@k12.dc.gov